Warnings Signs in Depth

-Blames you for his or her anger
+Blames you for their anger

 Being angry is a normal part of being human.
 A person can be angry over little irritations or huge problems, but it is the way that person deals with those feelings that can reveal a potential abuser.
 Has your partner ever said something like “You made me hit you” or “You just make me so mad” or “If you wouldn’t make me jealous, I wouldn’t be so angry”?
-This kind of reaction is a classic sign of abuse - blaming you for the anger he/she feels.
+This kind of reaction is a classic sign of abuse - blaming you for the anger they feel.
 Your partner’s reaction to situations is important to understand.

 We’ve all been late.
 We’ve all had misunderstandings.
 We’ve all said things we didn’t mean.
 We’ve all been angry over petty things.
 Yet, most of us let the anger slide after cooling off a bit.
-An abuser will not take responsibility for his/her own actions and reactions.
-An abuser who cannot control his/her anger will lash out at the one thing he/she can control: you.
+An abuser will not take responsibility for their own actions and reactions.
+An abuser who cannot control anger will lash out at the one thing they can control: you.
 Your partner will claim that YOUR actions need to be changed.
-If your partner gets angry when you are late (especially through no fault of your own), he/she will berate you about it.
-If your partner is jealous when you spend time with friends, he/she will demand that you stop seeing those friends.
+If your partner gets angry when you are late (especially through no fault of your own), they will berate you about it.
+If your partner is jealous when you spend time with friends, they will demand that you stop seeing those friends.
 If you try explain a misunderstanding, your partner will dismiss your reasoning.
 In all these scenarios, an abusive partner blames you.
 (Notice that many of the early warning signs we wrote about earlier build upon one another.)

 The partner then blames you again for “making” them abuse you.
 It becomes an endless cycle.
-Even if you do everything in your power to please your partner, there is always something that will set him/her off.
+Even if you do everything in your power to please your partner, there is always something that will set them off.
 You end up living your life to avoid your partner’s “triggers.”
 You give up favorite hobbies, hanging out with friends and you begin to think that your partner is right - you are to blame for all the problems in the relationship.

 Anger and abuse only escalate as the abuser gains more control over you and the relationship.
 If these examples sound like something that’s happening in your relationship, take a step back, confide in a trusted adult, and educate yourself about teen dating abuse.